clemens/delocalize/README.markdown

   Since `I18n.localize` supports localizing `strftime` strings, we can also do this:
       <%= f.text_field :released_on, :format => "%B %Y" %>

+## Gotchas

+### Update from 0.x.x to 1.x.x

+Delocalize underwent a major API change – hence the incremented major version number.
+The whole code base is much cleaner now because it lost much of the magic that shouldn't have been there in the first place.

+If you haven't been hacking around in Delocalize's hacks (I hope you haven't ;-)), all you should have to do is declare all the fields you want Delocalize to pick up in their respective models.
+See the usage example for details.

 ### Ruby 1.9 + Psych YAML Parser